den-by/tic-tac-toe-online/README.md

    cd backend
    cp .env.example .env
    ```
+   The backend will use the port http://localhost:3000/api/ for Swagger.
 5. **Set Up the Frontend Environment**:

    Navigate to the frontend folder and create a `.env` file from the template: